hook_menu

 }

-Special care should be taken for the page callback drupal_get_form(), because the callback function will always receive $form and &$form_state as the very first function arguments:
+Special care should be taken for the page callback drupal_get_form(), because your specific form callback function will always receive $form and &$form_state as the first function arguments:

 function mymodule_abc_form($form, &$form_state) {